Katha-Sikdar/ajkerdealAutomate/README.md

 ## Ajkerdeal (an E-commerce - Site) Automation With Selenium and JUnit

 ### This is an automation test suite for ajkerdeal.com - Site is an e-commerce site.
-This site is automated using Selenium and JUnit.
-Here, All types of Locator such as Id, name, tag, type, Xpath etc are used properly.
-Besides this, populate data from CSV file to the Modal forms.This suites cover few feature testing such as -
+This site is automated using Selenium and JUnit.This suites cover few feature testing such as -
   - User Registration
   - User Login